rumangerst/OpenInftyLoop/README.md

 Please note that you need to install the Godot export templates first before using this script.
 The packages will be placed in the `deploy-bin` folder.

+Deploying requires:

+* Installed Godot 3 export templates
+* WINE
+* [Inno Setup](http://www.jrsoftware.org/isinfo.php) installed in default WINEPREFIX (or change the WINEPREFIX in the deployment script)

+The deployment script will automatically fetch Godot 3 x64 and place it into the `bin` directory.

 # Screenshots

 ![Screenshot](https://raw.githubusercontent.com/rumangerst/OpenInftyLoop/master/docs/assets/img/screenshot1.png)